What Can You Do When Your Co-Workers Are Paid More Money?

 Internal Pay Equity

 Some organizations will have a process to address internal pay equity.
 Consult your employee manual and/or your Human Resources office to investigate any mechanisms in place.
 If you contact Human Resources, ask if you can have a confidential meeting about a pay policy issue.
-The right Human Resources representative might have some very useful perspective on how to address the issue within your organization.
+The right Human Resources representative might have a helpful perspective on how to address the issue within your organization.

 Asking for a Raise